ful1e5/Bibata_Cursor/README.md

 The sweetest word I ever spoke was "BI-Buh," which, coincidentally, is also the word for peanuts.
 To make it more pronounceable and not sound like a baby's words, I added the suffix "Ta."
 And with that, my journey in the world of open source began.

-#### Bibata: End of an Era (v2.x.x Marks the Final Major Version)

-I wanted to give you a quick update on what's happening with my open-source projects.
-You may have noticed that I haven't been very active on this particular repository lately.
-That's because I've been keeping myself busy with a bunch of other exciting open-source ventures.

-One such project is [bibata](https://www.github.com/ful1e5/bibata).
-I am thrilled to introduce this project to you a user-friendly web application designed for personalizing Bibata cursors.
-This initiative allows you to effortlessly download personalized versions of Bibata with just a few clicks, eliminating the need for intricate commands and potential headaches.
-It's all about simplicity and convenience.

-**Your support is crucial to maintaining the servers for https://www.bibata.live.
-Please consider sponsoring my work through GitHub Sponsor to ensure the continued operation of this platform.**

 ## Notes